Fabiano2007/TicTacToe-Project/Informing.md

 ## Collecting Information

 <ul><li> The first thing both of us had to do was get into a group.
-After we got into a group togheter, we needed to decide what kind of project both of us want to do.
-We quickly got into an agreement, about wanting to do a TicTacToe game.
-TicTacToe is a very easy game, and since both of us had very less (or even no at all) programming experiences, it was the best thing to do.</li></ul>
+After we got into a group together, we needed to decide what kind of project both of us wanted to do.
+We quickly got into an agreement, about wanting to do a Tic-tac-toe game.
+Tic-tac-toe is a very easy game, and since both of us had very little (or even no at all) programming experience, it was the best thing to do.</li></ul>

 <hr>

 ## Informing if we can do this project

-<ul><li> We both had to discuss if we even had any kind of programming experiences.
-Leona had no experiences at all, meanwhile Fabiano already had some programming experiences.
+<ul><li> We both had to discuss if we even had any kind of programming experience.
+Leona had no experience at all, meanwhile, Fabiano already had some programming experience.
 Fabiano had already started to do some programming at work, while Leona had to do the üK.
-We both discussed about how far we can get with our project and we decided that with a little help from some YouTube Tutorials and some online Texts we could definitely do it. </li></ul>
+We both discussed how far we could get with our project, and we decided that with a little help from some YouTube Tutorials and some online texts, we could do it. </li></ul>

 <hr>